Search Nashville Metro Council

 An ordinance repealing Ordinance No. BL2023-1690, as amended, establishing a stormwater capacity fee.

-An ordinance to amend Title 6 of the Metropolitan Code of Laws regarding the disclosure of personalized algorithmic and dynamic pricing.
+An ordinance to amend Section 15.64.170 of the Metropolitan Code of Laws regarding development of athletic fields within floodways.

 Matching amendments (10)